-In accordance with Code of Criminal Procedure Article 2.131-2.138, HB 3389 Tier II reporting requirements, the following information relates an analysis of ethnic and gender population of the City of San Antonio compared to the stops conducted by the San Antonio Park Police Department (Agency # 029418).
+In accordance with Code of Criminal Procedure Article 2.131-2.138, HB 3389 Tier II reporting requirements, the following information relates an analysis of ethnic and gender population of the City of San Antonio compared to the stops conducted by the San Antonio Park Police Department.
+Furthermore, it details information regarding the one (1) complaint filed with the San Antonio Park Police Department (Agency # 029418) alleging that an SAPP officer engaged in racial profiling within the calendar year 2017.